Registered Nurse to Bachelor of Science in Nursing

 What You Will Learn

-Throughout the program, you will acquire knowledge, skills, and experience in four essential areas: research, leadership, population health, and self-care/health promotion.
-The program emphasizes on providing professional, cultural, and ethically congruent care that respects the dignity and uniqueness of individuals and groups in diverse populations and locations.
-The learning experiences in the program will help you face new challenges with confidence and contribute to building a brighter future for yourself and the communities you serve.
+Throughout the program, you will develop knowledge, skills, and experience in four essential areas: research, leadership, population health, and self-care/health promotion.
+You will learn to provide professional, culturally responsive care that honors the dignity and uniqueness of every individual and community.
+These learning experiences help you approach new challenges with confidence and contribute meaningfully to the health of the populations you serve.

 Further Your Nursing Career